Blean: Schools

+During World War 2, the school was equipped with air raid shelters.
+Teachers carried torches, as the power was often cut off.
+Along the school walls, there were posters to identify allied and enemy planes as the action was often visible from below.
+In 1941, there was a small fundraiser run by six of the students for the National Savings Schemes to help with the war effort.
+The group raised £123 in total.

+Proposals for building modernisation and maintenance were approved in 2024.
+The combined costs were estimated at £1,440,000, with most the cost coming from proposed tendering costs.

 Economy

 Blean's economy is closely tied to Canterbury and to a lesser extent, Whitstable.
 In television entertainment Smallfilms operates here the production company that created the animated series Ivor the Engine, Bagpuss and the Clangers, at Peter Firmin's barn on the Blean farm.
 The bay window of Firmin's house was featured in the opening sequence of Bagpuss.